-5 4 3 2 1 Exceeded expectations.
+5 4 3 ; 2 1 Exceeded expectations.
 Expectations were met and expanded on, well beyond the scope of the project.
-Met th expect e ations. to th ex bu mi or ele me close meeting e pectations it was issing one two minor ements or Did not meet the expectations and was missing crucial elements.
-Expectations Weigh nt Score Research paper and presentation provided an overview of genetic engineering in agriculture.
-X 2 engineering in agriculture.
+Met all expectations and included some extra elements or details to enhance the project.
+Met the expect e ations. to th ex bu m or ele me close meeting e pectations it was issing one two minor ements or tails.
+Did not meet the expectations and was missing crucial elements.
+Expectations Weigh t Score provided an ove and presentation rview of genetic griculture.
+I X 2 engineering in agriculture.
 Research paper and presentation provided a supported investigation of the social, ethical, and monetary issues around the benefits and risks of GE agriculture, especially related to the concerns of Ixtapa.
 X 5